CommWebTeam/gen_dw_format/table_formatter/README.md

     - If option 1 or 2 is selected above, you will have to fill in the textbox with the comma-separated values of the indices for the tables to include / exclude.
 These are the positions the tables appear in from the start of the document, beginning at 0.
 For example, if you want to exclude the first 2 tables, then you would select "all tables excluding the following", and enter "0,1" into the textbox.
 - the actions to apply and how to apply them:
     - actions to apply on a cell.
 So far, the following actions have been implemented:
         - convert the cell to a header (change td to th) with a scope of "col" or "row".
-If the scope is "col" and the cell also has a colspan of at least 2, then the scope is changed to "colgroup".
+If the scope is "col" and the cell also has a colspan attribute, then the scope is changed to "colgroup".
         - append the cell contents to the caption, then remove the cell by changing it to &lt;td class="background-light">&lt;/td>.
         - remove p tags from the cell.
         - convert the cell to a specific class (e.g. "osfi-txt--bold" or "align-left").